norcams/docs-enduser/docs/create-windows-machine.rst

 * The NREC platform supports Windows Server Standard Edition only.
 If you need other variants like the Core Edition, please let us know.
-For supported windows versions, see :doc:`gold-image`
+For supported windows versions, see :doc:`nrec-gold-images`

 .. #
 .. # Supported Windows versions